-5 Results
+5. Results

-5.1 The causal effect of involuntary job loss on public health costs
+5.1.
+The causal effect of involuntary job loss on public health costs

 Our estimate of the causal effect of job loss on public health costs is based on a comparison of post displacement histories of PC workers with matched NPC workers.
-In table 2 we provide first evidence on differences between these two groups as regards post-displacement health costs.
+In Table 2 we provide evidence on differences between these two groups as regards post-displacement health costs.
 We immediately see that overall health costs are higher for male PC workers than for male matched NPC workers.
 This difference is substantial and amounts to 468 Euros during the first year after the plant closure.
-Interestingly, the difference is almost entirely due to sickness benefits whereas the difference with respect to direct costs for health care provisions (consultations, hospitalizations, and medical drugs) is very small and insignificant.
-Digging deeper reveals that consultations of doctors of PC workers is significantly lower whereas hospitalizations and medical drug expenditures are somewhat higher, albeit no significant.29
+Interestingly, the difference is almost entirely due to sickness benefits whereas the difference with respect to direct costs for health care is very small and insignificant.
+Digging deeper reveals that consultations of doctors by PC workers is significantly lower whereas hospitalizations and medical drug expenditures are somewhat higher, albeit not significant.